chrokh/toow-old/_sources/chapters/abstract-injected-object-composition.md

 %
 %## Motivation
 %
-%Think way back to where we ended in the chapter on [concrete dependency injection](concrete-dependency-injection).
+%Think way back to where we ended in the chapter on [concrete constructed object composition](concrete-constructed-object-composition).
 %Instead of letting `RobbersStringCipher` instantiate a `RobbersCharCipher` we *injected* it.
 %This meant that we got rid of the need to expose whatever constructor parameters the inner `char` cipher needed in the outer `string` cipher.
 %